anrid/slackclean/README.md

 # Whut?

-Delete your old Slack messages and files from a workspace.
+Delete old messages and files from your Slack workspace.

 # Setup Slack